 Home Sales: Median sales prices doubled since 2000, rising to \$823,300 in 2019.
-As shown in Exhibit 1, this steep corresponds even with Zillow median sales values and shows a rate of increase above King County and Washington State and second only to the City of Bellevue.
-Escalating housing costs often are due to housing shortages but can also be partially attributed to high development costs.
+As shown below, this steep rise corresponds even with Zillow median sales values and shows a rate of increase above King County and Washington State and second only to the City of Bellevue.
+Escalating housing costs often are due to housing shortages but can also be partially attributed high to development costs.

-Rentals: The average "asking" rent for a 2-bedroom apartment in 2019 was \$2,256 per month in the City of Redmond, compared to \$1,804 in 2009 (adjusted for inflation to 2019 dollars) which is a 25 percent increase.
-[1] For a family of four to afford rent for a 2-bedroom apartment, they would need to earn approximately \$90,000 per year.
+Rentals: The average "asking" rent for a 2-bedroom apartment in 2019 was \$2,256 per month in the City of Redmond, compared to \$1,804 in 2009 (adjusted for inflation to 2019 dollars) which is a 25 percent increase.^[1] For a family of four to afford rent for a 2-bedroom apartment, they would need to earn approximately \$90,000 per year.